ganindu7/deepnotes/topics/Code/pytorch_walkthrough.md

 4. Output Formulation: Finally, we formulate the output of our network, which could be a classification label, a regression value, or any other desired prediction.

-It's important to note that the nonlinearities between layers play a crucial role in preventing purely aesthetic transformations that offer no substantial change.
+It's important to note that the nonlinearities between layers play a crucial role in preventing purely aesthetic transformations that offer no substantial change to the values that are being passed through.
 These nonlinearities discourage the network from having multiple redundant layers, where combining the transformations in those layers would be mathematically equivalent to a single matrix operation requiring only a single set of learnable parameters.

 As we progress further, we will explore more intriguing concepts, such as networks with jump interconnects where layers are not connected in a strict linear progression.

+I will now the topics on data, model creation and model execution (training in thiis instance) in seperate subsections and in the end put everything together (and include test state to evaulate the effect of training).

 ### Data
 PyTorch has two primitives to work with data, these are: